The state of Progressive Web AppsSiw Grinaker on

 Microsoft PWA store continues

-Microsoft is not only making Edge into Chromium, the Redmond-based company is actively maintaining a PWA presence on Microsoft Store.
+Microsoft is not only making Edge into Chromium, the Redmond-based company is actively supporting PWAs.
 The continued support of submitting progressive web apps to the Microsoft store entails several advantages: first and foremost showcasing PWAs to an audience of nearly 700 million active monthly Windows 10 users.

 Other advantages with PWA presence on the Microsoft Store include trustworthiness, easy installation, and business insights.